 The main benefit of supporting a social learning environment in the workplace is that it enables employees to take responsibility for their own personal learning.
 Whether it’s by using discussion forums, searching wikis, or simply by reaching out to a colleague over Zoom, social learners leverage the expertise around them on an on-demand basis to get exactly the information they need at the point that they need it.
 In turn, the learner can then quickly apply that information to complete a task or achieve a goal.

 Social learning also supports continuous training.
 In recent years, companies have been looking for tools that can help make learning more continuous throughout an employee’s career.
-According to the Brandon Hall report, more than 60% of companies wanted their employees to interact with learning resources on a daily or weekly basis — not quite a sustainable request, particularly when event-driven formal training sessions can often last an hour or more.
 Under social learning, employees only spend enough time to learn exactly what they need, with minimal interruption to their daily workflow.

 Finally, social learning enhances corporate culture and fosters workplace collaboration.
 Humans are naturally social beings who need to feel part of a group, whether remote, in-person, or hybrid.
 Learners that are able to support and be supported by other learners are more likely to feel that they’re part of something bigger — and are motivated to pay that feeling forward to other employees.

-Social learning tools enable knowledge to be shared across an organization easily and quickly.
+Social learning platforms enable knowledge to be shared across an organization easily and quickly.
 Although text-based channels such as blogs, wikis, and discussion boards are commonly used, video is fast becoming the preferred method for sharing information.
-With as little as a laptop and webcam, or even just a smartphone, employees can record problems, share best practices, and capture insights — then share them company-wide with just a click of a button.
+With a video platform and as little as a laptop and webcam, or even just a smartphone, employees can record problems, share best practices, and capture insights — then share them company-wide with just a click of a button.